 Paying land tax for the first time

-If you have received a land tax assessment for the first time, it’s for one or more of the following reasons:
+If you have received a land tax assessment for the first time, it could be because:

-- You became the owner of taxable land in the past calendar year, such as an investment property or holiday home,
+- You became the owner of taxable land, such as an investment property or holiday home.

-- We have assessed land that was previously exempt from land tax
+- Land previously exempt from land tax is no longer exempt.

 Disagreeing with your site value

-You are assessed for land tax when the total taxable value of all the Victorian property you own as at 31 December, minus exempt land such as your home, is equal to or exceeds the threshold of $250,000 each calendar year (for trustees, it's $25,000).
+It means the total taxable value of all the Victorian property you owned as at that date, excluding exempt land such as your home, was equal to or exceeded the threshold of $250,000 ($25,000 for trusts).